comunica/Article-ISWC2018-Demo-GraphQlLD/content/abstract.md

 <!-- Task         -->
 the Linked Open Data cloud needs to be queryable with GraphQL as well.
 <!-- Object       -->
-In this article, we introduce a method for transforming GraphQL queries coupled with a JSON-LD context to SPARQL, and a method for converting SPARQL results to the GraphQL query-compatible response.
+In this article, we introduce _GraphQL-LD_, an approach that consists of a method for transforming GraphQL queries coupled with a JSON-LD context to SPARQL, and a method for converting SPARQL results to the GraphQL query-compatible response.
-We demonstrate this method by implementing it into the Comunica framework.
+We demonstrate this approach by implementing it into the Comunica framework.
 <!-- Findings     -->
 <!-- Conclusion   -->
 This approach brings us one step closer towards widespread